theonize/Currier/Studies/Identity Crisis/Main.md

 Jacob's scheming personality now enables him to deal shrewdly with events while still moving the direction God wants him to.

   Jacob wrestles with God.
-It is notable that Jacob pins the incarnation to demand a blessing.
+It is notable that Jacob pins the incarnation to demand a blessing;
+this is akin to discovering a key, foundational truth.
 God has already offered the blessing so Jacob is on strong footing- the word of God- to demand it.
 Jacob's identity is literally changed via his new name: Israel (meaning "struggles with God".)
 From this point on whenever the man acts in accordance with God he is referred to as Israel, otherwise he is Jacob.